 PHYS 3160 This course is designed specifically for students pursuing careers in medicine or those related to human health.
 Interdisciplinary in nature, it covers principles of physics that are essential in understanding real life phenomena, with particular focus on applications in medicine and human health.
 Ideal for students interested in nursing, diagnostic medicine, biomedical research, physiotherapy, or veterinary medicine.
-Prerequisites: Completion, with a grade of "C" or better, BIOL 1240 / BIOL 1240L and PHYS 2010 / PHYS 2010L.
-Corequisite: PHYS 2020 / PHYS 2020L is recommended but not essential.
-3, FaSp
+Prerequisites: BIOL 1240/BIOL 1240L and PHYS 2010/PHYS 2010L with grades of "C" or better.
+Corequisite: PHYS 2020/PHYS 2020L is recommended but not essential.
+3

-BIOL 3162 - Introduction to Embryology
+BIOL 3162 - Developmental Biology

 Analytical approach to major aspects of development.
 Laboratory stresses morphological development of selected vertebrates.
-Prerequisite: BIOL 1240 and CHEM 1020/CHEM 1021L.
+Prerequisite(s): BIOL 1240, CHEM 1020/1020D/CHEM 1021L with grades of "C" or better.
 LECTURE AND LABORATORY MUST BE TAKEN CONCURRENTLY.
 (4)